 How much time does meal prepping save at breakfast time?

 It’s pretty impossible for me to meal prep at breakfast time.
-I have tried making overnight oats, but to be quite honest I find cold oats gross, anyone else?
+I have tried making overnight oats, but to be quite honest I find cold oats gross.

-I love to eat oats in the morning, but they must be warm.
+I love to eat oats in the morning (especially jumbo oats), but they must be warm.
 It’s super easy to make creamy porridge in the micro in 3 minutes flat, so that is what I do.
 The trick is to choose the right oats for the time you have available to cook them.

 Steel-cut oats and rolled oats take much longer to cook than instant or quick oats.
 Steel-cut oats have more nutrients in them and are best cooked on the stove, whereas quick or instant oats can be cooked quickly in the microwave.